mdandy/Oftentimes2000/README.md

 any local deals, they should subscribe to local deals category.
 Therefore, the users will not be bothered by any events or advertisements that they do not like.
-Moreover, you can view the map which is integrated in our application in order to locate all the events that you have subscribed to.### User Archetype and Use CasesOur users archetypes are those who are interested in finding local deal and events that may be taking place.
+Moreover, you can view the map which is integrated in our application in order to locate all the events that you have subscribed to.## <a id="archetype"></a> User Archetype and Use Cases
+Our users archetypes are those who are interested in finding local deal and events that may be taking place.
 Particularly, those people that wish there is an all-in-one application that lists all local deals, news and events.
 Moreover, local businesses, schools, law enforcement, and news